navapatn/Customer-Analytics---Supermarket-Segmentation/README.md

 *	Occupation
 *	Settlement size

+* **Purchase Data**
+*	Incidence (buy or not buy boolean)
+*	Brand Quantity
+*	Price
+*	Promotion
+*	Customer Data
+*	Date

 After loading raw data, I performed data normalization so that all features have equal weight.
 Otherwise feature, for example, Income would be considered much more important compared to Education.

-## Segmentation via Clustering
+## Segmentation via Clustering using Customer Data
+This section is to perform segmentation to see how our customers can be grouped.
 After normalizing the data, I performed clustering as a preliminary analysis of the data to see how the groups would look like from these algorithms

-*I tried tree different models:
+I tried tree different models:
 *	**Hierarchical Clustering** – to get an idea of the ideal number of clusters
 *	**K-mean Clustering** – after getting a decent idea of the expected clusters, perform K-mean to see how the groups result look like.
 *	**K-mean Clustering with PCA** – to reduce number of features to only the most important ones.

+im hier
+im k-mean
+im k-mean clus with pca

 ## EDA
 I looked at the distributions of the data and the value counts for the various categorical variables.
 Below are a few highlights from the pivot tables.

+im EDA1 to 5

 ![alt text](https://github.com/PlayingNumbers/ds_salary_proj/blob/master/salary_by_job_title.PNG "Salary by Position")
 ![alt text](https://github.com/PlayingNumbers/ds_salary_proj/blob/master/positions_by_state.png "Job Opportunities by State")